-That clears the way for a vote by the five-member commission on restarting Northeast Utilities' Millstone Unit 3.
-The commission is likely to act later this week.
+That clears the way for a vote by the four commissioners on restarting Northeast Utilities’ Millstone Unit 3, possibly this week.
+Each commissioner votes privately, and then the votes are tallied.
+There is one vacancy on the five-member panel.

 Critics maintain that the plant _ shut down more than two years ago for licensing violations _ is still run poorly, possibly compromising safety.
 Northeast Utilities is New England’s largest utility, with 1.7 million customers in Connecticut, Massachusetts and New Hampshire.

 But NRC inspectors said the utility, hit with a record $2.1 million fine in December, has made adequate improvements, including putting together a plan to correct technical problems.

 The utility ``has taken appropriate corrective actions to support restart of Millstone Unit 3,″ wrote L. Joseph Callan, the agency’s executive director for operations.